Become a Board Member

 - Are you willing to serve on committees and task forces?

-• Can we expect you to come to board meetings regularly?
-The AAPF/IAPF Board meets monthly via conference call.
-In addition, we try to hold two face-to-face meetings per year – one in the spring, one in the fall.
-Attendance at the International Hoof-Care Summit in Cincinnati (where our Spring Board Meeting and Annual Meeting is held) is required.
+Can we expect you to attend board meetings regularly?
+The IAPF Board meets monthly via conference call.
+In addition, we try to hold two face-to-face meetings per year - one in the winter, one in the summer.
+Attendance at the International Hoof-Care Summit in Cincinnati (where our Winter Board Meeting and Annual Meeting is held) is required.

-• Would you be able to make a personal financial commitment?
+Would you be able to make a personal financial commitment?
 (Travel and lodging expenses for Board members will be the responsibility of the individual Board members.
-Some of these expenses may be covered through the AAPF/IAPF Educational Partnership program.
+Some of these expenses may be covered.
 You should plan to spend approximately $5,000 + or - per year.)

 Some of the personal characteristics the Nominating Committee needs to consider: